Gender inequality in India: Adulthood and onwards

 Discrimination against women has contributed to gender wage differentials, with Indian women on average earning 64% of what their male counterparts earn for the same occupation and level of qualification.

 This has led to their lack of autonomy and authority.
 Although equal rights are given to women, equality may not be well implemented.
 In practice, land and property rights are weakly enforced, with customary laws widely practiced in rural areas.

+Women are subjected to roles based on religion and the caste system.
+Most are often forced to stay and take care of the home while men go out and work.
+Gender is India determines how you experience laws and constantly are misconstrued when a women is involved.

 Economic inequalities

-Labour participation and wages
+Labor participation and wages

-The labour force participation rate of women was 80.7% in 2013.
-Nancy Lockwood of Society for Human Resource Management, the world's largest human resources association with members in 140 countries, in a 2009 report wrote that female labour participation is lower than men, but has been rapidly increasing since the 1990s.
+The labor force participation rate of women was 80.7% in 2013.
+Nancy Lockwood of Society for Human Resource Management, the world's largest human resources association with members in 140 countries, in a 2009 report wrote that female labor participation is lower than men, but has been rapidly increasing since the 1990s.
 Out of India's 397 million workers in 2001, 124 million were women, states Lockwood.

-Over 50% of Indian labour is employed in agriculture.
+Over 50% of Indian labor is employed in agriculture.
 A majority of rural men work as cultivators, while a majority of women work in livestock maintenance, egg and milk production.
 Rao states that about 78 percent of rural women are engaged in agriculture, compared to 63 percent of men.
 About 37% of women are cultivators, but they are more active in the irrigation, weeding, winnowing, transplanting, and harvesting stages of agriculture.
 About 70 percent of farm work was performed by women in India in 2004.
-Women's labour participation rate is about 47% in India's tea plantations, 46% in cotton cultivation, 45% growing oil seeds and 39% in horticulture.
+Women's labor participation rate is about 47% in India's tea plantations, 46% in cotton cultivation, 45% growing oil seeds and 39% in horticulture.

 There is wage inequality between men and women in India.
 The largest wage gap was in manual ploughing operations in 2009, where men were paid ₹ 103 per day, while women were paid ₹ 55, a wage gap ratio of 1.87.
 For sowing the wage gap ratio reduced to 1.38 and for weeding 1.18.
 For other agriculture operations such as winnowing, threshing, and transplanting, the men to female wage ratio varied from 1.16 to 1.28.
 For sweeping, the 2009 wages were statistically same for men and women in all states of India.